neelsmith/greeklang/morphology/index.md

 ## Current status

 In active development.
+Follow the [scorecard of paradigms from Smyth's *Greek Grammar*](smyth)!

+## Release information

 Initial 1.0 release expected in May, 2016.

 - requires:
     - java version >= 7